-The deadline for fall term submissions is Friday, January 10, 2020, but we urge you to send us a paper before you leave for break.
+The deadline for fall term submissions is Friday, May 19, 2023—but we urge you to send your essay now, before you go home for break.
 Details for submitting your essay are listed below.
 Good luck, and please contact us if you have questions.

 Submission format: Papers must be submitted as Microsoft Word or RTF documents, sent as attachments, to firstname.lastname@example.org.

 Please use as the file name: “LastName-CourseNumber.”
 (You may add “2” or “3” if you submit essays from more than one course.)
 For example, an English 114 paper from Sam Jones would be named “Jones-ENGL114.”